Board Game Data Explorer

 The top games tab allows a user to filter games based on category, mechanic and/or publisher.
 A bar graph shows the top 10 games ranked by user rating.

 If we continue with the example from the previous section, say I decide to explore Space Exploration games as there appears to be slightly higher rated games in that category.
-I am also interested in Hand Management games and will select that using the mechanic dropdown menu as well.
+I am also interested in Hand Management games and will select that mechanic using the dropdown menu.
 Similar to before, I’ll use a minimum user rating count of 2,000.

 The bar chart shows that Terraforming Mars is the top rated game followed by On Mars and The Crew: The Quest for Planet Nine.
 I can also get a quick view on game details by looking at the Top 10 Games Facts Table available in the tab.